thecdil/sediment/_tributaries/atmosphere.md

 ## Wonder

 WHEN I SAW photograph number 25, a rock in the vague shape of an animal trudging up a hill, at first, I did not want to know its story.
 I did not want to find an explanation, spelled out in unambiguous scientific terms, that would uncover how a rock could come to take such a life-like shape.
-I wanted to believe for an irrational moment that this rock exhibited something verging on mythical animacy.
-I wanted to remain in wonder.
+I wanted to believe for an irrational moment that this rock exhibited something verging on mythical animacy--I wanted to remain in wonder.

 {% include feature/image-gallery.html objectid="sediment25" caption=false%}